RyderFreeman4Logos/anon-ticket/README.md

 ### Internal API Listener

 Set `API_INTERNAL_BIND_ADDRESS` or `API_INTERNAL_UNIX_SOCKET` to expose
-internal-only routes (currently `/metrics`) on a dedicated TCP port or Unix socket.
+internal-only routes (currently `/metrics` and `POST /api/v1/token/{token}/revoke`) on a dedicated TCP port or Unix socket.
 This keeps operational/administrative endpoints away from Tor-exposed listeners while still allowing the public API to operate over TCP or UDS.
-If no internal listener is configured, `/metrics` remains available on the public listener for backward compatibility.
+If no internal listener is configured, `/metrics` remains available on the public listener for backward compatibility, while the revoke endpoint is disabled (public requests return 404).

 ### Token Introspection & Revocation

 - `GET /api/v1/token/{token}` – returns the token status (`active`/`revoked`),
   amount, `issued_at`, optional `revoked_at`, and `abuse_score`.
-- `POST /api/v1/token/{token}/revoke` – accepts `{ "reason": "...", "abuse_score": 5 }`
+- `POST /api/v1/token/{token}/revoke` – internal listener only; accepts
-  to mark a service token as revoked; subsequent lookups report `revoked`.
+  `{ "reason": "...", "abuse_score": 5 }` to mark a service token as revoked.
+  Public listeners return 404 for this route.

 ### PID Cache